-Although the Colon Mine Site is not a landfill, the seismic requirements have been applied due to the similarities of an encapsulated structural fill.
-In accordance with the EPA Guidance Document EPA/600/R-95/051 and NCAC .1624(2)(9)(B)(vi), slope stability analyses were conducted for the proposed final grades for the proposed Colon Mine Structural Fill.
-The EPA Guidance Document requires minimum factors of safety against slope failures of 1.5 statically and 1.0 dynamically for completed structural fills.
-NCAC .1622(5) requires structural fills located within seismic impact zones to be designed to resist the maximum horizontal acceleration in lithified earth material at the site.
+In accordance with the EPA Guidance Document EPA/600/R-95/051 andASTM E2277 Design and Construction of Coal Ash Structural Fills, slope stability analyses were conducted for the proposed final grades for the proposed Colon Mine Structural Fill.
+ASTM E2277 requires minimum factors of safety against slope failures of 1.5 statically and 1.2 dynamically for completed structural fills.
+Structural fills located within seismic impact zones should be designed to resist the maximum horizontal acceleration in lithified earth material at the site.
 Seismic impact zones are defined as an area with a ten percent or greater probability that the maximum horizontal acceleration in lithified earth material, expressed as a percentage of the earth's gravitational pull (g), will exceed 0.10 g in 250 years.
 A review of the USGS 2008 National Seismic Hazard Maps, Peak Horizontal Acceleration with 2% Probability of Exceedance in 50 years, which is equivalent to 10% probability of exceedance in 250 years, indicates that the structural fill is located in an area with a maximum horizontal acceleration of 0.09g and is therefore not located within a seismic impact zone.
 Dynamic slope stability analyses were still performed, however, to verify stability under seismic conditions.